 If the law in the state in question doesn't allow for conditional pleas or the prosecution or court won't agree to one, the options are limited.
 If the defendant insists on reserving an issue for appeal and refuses to enter a plea free of conditions, the judge may have to enter a "not guilty" plea on his or her behalf.

-To find out whether a conditional plea is available—and a good idea—in your situation, talk to an experienced criminal defense lawyer.
-An attorney with experience in your area should be able to fully advise you of the law, the procedure, and your options.
+If you face criminal charges or want to know whether you can appeal your case, talk to an experienced criminal defense lawyer.
+This article doesn't cover close to all the possible grounds for an appeal.
+An experienced attorney should be able to fully advise you of the law, the procedure, and your options.